Orleton

 Orleton Village Allotments Association

-Contact: Nick Ford (Secretary)
+Contact: Judy Baker (Secretary)

 There is a small allotment site on Wheatcommon Lane in Richards Castle two and a half miles from Orleton.
 This site is on flat well drained soil and was founded in 2014 with the help of Orleton Parish Council.
 Water is available on site either through rain-water harvesting or from a bore-hole.
 The site is self-funding and the cost of a full plot (25x10 meters) is very reasonable.